zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/master-page-templates/creating-a-master-page-template.md

     ![Add the Master Page Template's common elements from the Footers and Navigation Bars sections.](./creating-a-master-page-template/images/02.png)

 1. Optionally drag and drop the Drop Zone to a new location in the layout.
-For example, you can add a row with two columns, move the Drop Zone to one column, so users can only add Page Fragments to that portion of the page.
+For example, you can add a row with two columns and move the Drop Zone to one column, so users can only add Page Fragments to that portion of the page.

     ![You can move the Drop Zone to control where users can add Page Fragments.](./creating-a-master-page-template/images/03.png)